popdemtech/smartsite/walkthrough/2_Basics/2_2_add_template_engine.md

 At this point, visiting `localhost:3000` should lead to an error response returned. follow the next step to correct this.

-3. Modify `index.js` to render `views/index.liquid`
+### 3. Modify `index.js` to render `views/index.liquid`
-With the Express application set to default its search for views in `/views`, route handlers no longer have to specify the full file path to renderable files.
-Modify the handler of `/` by removing references to `_dirname`.
+Since the Express application defaults to serving files from the `/views` director, route handlers no longer have to specify the full file path to files in that directory.
+Modify the handler of the root route, `/`, by removing references to `_dirname`.

 <div class="filename">index.js</div>